 Guntur is a very important part of the state of Andhra Pradesh as it is considered the cradle of learning and administration.
 It is regarded as one of the most developed cities in the state because it has the maximum of learning institutes and administrative organizations.

+Guntur is an important tourist destination of Andhra Pradesh and is famous for Kondaveedu Fort, the Undavalli caves, Amaravati, Uppalapadu Gardens and Prakasam Barrage to name a few.
 Guntur has a tropical climate like most other cities in the state and experiences very hot summers and moderately mild winters.
-The regions receives moderate to heavy rainfall during the monsoon months.
+The region receives moderate to heavy rainfall during the monsoon months.

 Guntur district has very ancient history, which could be traced back to as far as 500 BC.
 There is no other known region in the whole of South India whose history can be traced back to this afar.
 During ancient times, the Kingdom of Bhattiprolu existed in the present Guntur district.
 This has been proven by the carvings on the Idern plates that belonged to Ammaraja I, who was a Vengi Chalukyan king and ruled between 922-929 CE.